Drupal’s admin UI & how it compares to WordPress

 User management is another area where Drupal shines.
 In contrast to WordPress, Drupal only starts with three default roles: Anonymous, Authenticated and Administrator.
-Anonymous is a user who is not logged in, authenticated is a user who has an account but isn’t someone who typically isn’t managing content and site configuration, and administrator is a user with full site and admin access.
+Anonymous is a user who is not logged in, authenticated is a user who has an account but isn’t someone who typically isn’t managing content and site configuration, and administrator is a user with the full site and admin access.
 These three roles are minimal, clear and cover all of the basic needs of most sites.
-If and when another role with different permissions are created, this is easy to do right out-of-the-box.
+If and when another role with different permissions is created, this is easy to do right out of the box.

 A simple yet powerful user management system combined with frontend self-service functionality gives Drupal a clear edge over WordPress.

 9. Site status report

 Both WordPress and Drupal include a site status page that gives you information about the website and server configuration as well as an overall health report that outlines any issues.
 These automated health checks help keep your CMS up-to-date and secure.

 The “Site health” page (shown above) gives you an overall health status and a list of any issues.
 This status page is clean and each item can be expanded for more information, but there is no visual urgency that makes the “2 critical issues” stand out.
 In my opinion, critical issues should be resolved and so highlighting these issues in some way is a necessary UX improvement.

 An info tab at the top of the page can be opened which gives more information about your installation of WordPress, the server, the PHP version, and the database.